CCQC/optavc/docs/source/examples.rst

     optavc.run_optavc('HESS', options, molecule=molecule)

-There are some optking options left in the input, psi4 will set these options, but no calls will be made to optking so there's no need to remove them.
+There are some optking options left in the input for the second part of this calculation, psi4 will set these options, but no calls will be made to optking so there's no need to remove them before the hessian calculation.
+This really just shows how one can save the molecule from one optavc calculation and pass it into a second calculation.

 Extrapolation
 ~~~~~~~~~~~~~

+.. _XtplExample:

 The following example demonstrates a simple two point extrapolation of gradients via singlepoints::